NoraQin/DSO545-City-of-LA-homeless-Analysis/README.md

 ## 4、Instructions on using the Interactive dashboard
 #### Create a Shiny project and keep all the files in the Dashboard folder in the project directory
-#### Make sure all the R packages in the libraray.R file are downloaded
+#### Make sure all the R packages in the library.R file are downloaded
 #### Load all the required packages and datasets by using libaray.R file
 #### Run the Shiny App using ui.R and server.R